-You need to complete the schedule if your entity is:
+You need to complete the schedule if your entity:

-- lodging a company tax return for the entire year (12 months or more) - either - a public company or a foreign-owned company with total business income of either - \$250 million or more in the current year - \$25 million or more in the current year and part of a public or foreign-owned economic group with total business income of \$250 million or more in the current year. - a private company and received a notification from us to lodge the schedule with its 2021 tax return.
+- is lodging a company tax return for the entire year (12 months or more) - · has total business income of either: - \$250 million or more in the current year - \$25 million or more in the current year and is part of an economic group with total business income of \$250 million or more in the current year.

 If your entity meets the criteria, you need to lodge the schedule even if it has no disclosures.
 You may still need to lodge the schedule even if your entity doesn't meet the criteria.
 We will notify you if this is the case.

 We have provided examples to help you:

-- calculate your entity's group income - work out who is in your entity's economic group - determine if your entity is a public or foreign-owned company.
+- calculate your entity's group income - work out who is in your entity's economic group - assess if you need to lodge an RTP schedule if your entity is lodging a stub return.

-• RTP schedule expansion to large private companies
+For large private companies see RTP schedule expansion to large private companies.